 SECTION I: FOOD LAWS

-There are a variety of laws in Jamaica that govern the food industry which includes plant and animal health.
-These laws are regulated and enforced by diverse ministries and government agencies as indicated in Table 1 below.
+Jamaica's food industry is governed by a number of food laws, which includes plant and animal health.
+These laws are regulated and enforced by diverse ministries and government agencies as indicated in the table below.